MateuszWen/Library---JavaFX/README.txt

-This is Library program to service a simple library.
+This is a program to service a simple library.
 It was created by Mateusz Wenerski as a recruitment task.

-In this application you can add/remove readers and books, borrow and retake books also.
+In this application you can add/remove readers and books or borrow/retake books.

-Application use a simple database stores the necessary data for the functioning of the program.
+This application uses a simple database, which storage necessary data for program.

-If you want to use my program, that's enought to clone it from GitHub and run by, for instance IntelliJ.
+If you want to use my program, you need to clone it from GitHub and run, for instance by IntelliJ.

 User manual: